fingerthief/minimal-chat/README.md

 - Basic DALL-E 3 Integration (Prefix GPT model messages with **image::** and then your description to generate images)
 - Conversation Importing/Exporting
 - Responsive layout for mobile use
-- PWA Support
+- Progressive Web Application Support

 ## **FAQs**

 ### Is MinimalChat free to use?

 Yes, MinimalChat is open-source and free to use.
-However, you'll need to provide your own API keys for the language models you want to use.
+However, you'll need to provide your own API keys for the language models you want to use if they require one.
+Local models etc..would not require an API key and could be used freely.

 ### Can I use MinimalChat without an internet connection?